Jean Ferrari

-Jean Franco Ferrari Chiabra (born 29 July 1975) is a retired Peruvian footballer who played as a midfielder.
-He last played for León de Huánuco in the Torneo Descentralizado.
+Jean Franco Ferrari Chiabra (born 29 July 1975) is a Peruvian former professional footballer who played as a midfielder.
+He is the administrator of Universitario de Deportes.

 Club career

 Jean Ferrari began his senior career playing for Deportivo San Agustín in the 1995 Torneo Descentralizado season.

 He then played for Universitario from 1996 to 1998, making 17 appearances in the 1997 season.

+On 13 August 2019, Ferrari was appointed sporting director of his former club, Universitario.

 Ferrari then had a spell with La liga side CF Extremadura in the 1998–99 season.

-Retirement
+His stay in Spain was one year, between 1998 and 1999, due to the lack of continuity he returned to Peru to play for Sporting Cristal.

+Post-playing career

-Since his retirement Ferrari was coach of Leon de Huanuco, TV announce and Athletic Director with Club Deportivo Universidad César Vallejo.
+After his retirement Ferrari was coach of Leon de Huanuco, TV announcer and athletic director with Club Deportivo Universidad César Vallejo.
 In this role, he won the Torneo del Inca National Title in 2015.

-On 13 August 2019, Ferrari was appointed sporting director of his former club, Universitario.
+Ferrari was a candidate for Congress with National Victory in the 2021 Peruvian general elections.